-The example diagram has been updated to show a blocked audit device condition.
+The example diagram shows a blocked audit device condition.
 Vault has enabled a socket audit device at

-As a result, applications and users can make requests of Vault, but they will not be serviced until the socket audit device is again writable by Vault.
+This means applications and users can make requests of Vault, but Vault will not respond to requests until the socket audit device is again writable by Vault.
 Please review the blocked audit devices section of the audit devices documentation for more details.

-NOTE: It is a general operational best practice to enable multiple audit devices when possible for redundancy and availability.
+It's a good operational best practice to enable redundant audit devices when possible for enhanced availability.

-When you encounter a blocked audit device, your first goal should be to restore Vault's ability to write to the device.
+When you discover a blocked audit device, your first goal should be to restore Vault's ability to write to the device.

-The following sections provide details about discovering and resolving blocked audit devices by type.
+The following sections share details about discovering and resolving blocked audit devices by type.

 A common condition that can arise to block a file audit device is lack of capacity on the storage device containing the audit device log file.
-If the storage capacity is exhausted, the audit device will effectively be blocked and Vault will stop servicing requests until sufficient storage capacity is made available.
+If storage capacity is inadequate, the audit device will block, and Vault will stop servicing requests until you make adequate storage capacity available.